tableau/connector-plugin-sdk/docs/ui.md

 The connection dialog prompts the user to enter connection and authentication information.
 That information is passed into the Connector Builder script to build the connection string.
 The dialog appears when creating a new connection or editing an existing connection and is used by both Tableau Desktop and Tableau Server.

-The connection dialog is mainly defined in the Tableau Custom Dialog (.tcd) file.
+The connection dialog is mainly defined in the Tableau Connection Dialog (.tcd) file.

 Here's an example of a connection dialog: